 Call for Papers

 We welcome scholarly works from experts in the field of Kant’s studies.
 Papers must be original (not previously published), written in English, and be at least five thousand (5000) words to merit consideration.
 They will be peer-reviewed for publication with a reputable US academic publisher.
 Our book chapter contributor must have an affiliation with a higher institution of learning, and hold a Ph.D. (or ABD) in philosophy or related areas.
 Submissions will be accepted or declined based on merit.
-We intend to submit the final book manuscript to the publisher in early 2021.
-Therefore, the deadline for the submission of accepted papers is December 31, 2020.
+We intend to submit the final book manuscript to the publisher in the summer of 2021.
+Therefore, the deadline for the submission of accepted papers is February 28, 2021.

 Please send all inquiries or abstracts by email to:

 Paul Nnodim, Ph.D.